Anti-CAA stir rips through nation: South Delhi burns, Internet suspended in Aligarh

 'We will continue to resist' CAA & NRC

 Jamia students have been protesting against the legislation.
-However, on Saturday evening, they had called off their university lockdown and declared they would hold peaceful protest.
-After the violence this afternoon, a Jamia students' body issued a statement, saying, "We have time and again maintained that our protests are peaceful and nonviolent.
+However, on Saturday evening, they had called off their university lockdown and declared they would hold a peaceful protest.
+After the violence this afternoon, a Jamia students' body issued a statement, saying, "We have time and again maintained that our protests are peaceful and non-violent.
 We stand by this approach and condemn any party involved in the violence.
 "We have maintained calm even when students have been lathicharged and some women protestors badly beaten up.

 Violence by certain elements is an attempt to vilify and discredit genuine protests," the statement said.
 Sources said the police entered the campus while chasing some "outsiders" who had indulged in vandalism and were trying to hide on the premises.
 But the university chief proctor said, "Police entered the campus by force, no permission was taken.
 Staff members and students were beaten up and forced to leave the campus."

-The vice chancellor said university students were not involved in the violent protest.
+The vice-chancellor said university students were not involved in the violent protest.
 "In the evening, when the agitation started, my students had not given a call for it," she told PTI. "...which university can have such a huge crowd.
 At least not my university.
 It was a Sunday and we had already declared winter vacation on Saturday so half of the students had already gone home," she said.
-As tension prevailed in the area, the city government announced closure of all schools in southeast Delhi.
+As tension prevailed in the area, the city government announced the closure of all schools in southeast Delhi.

 Political parties, unions denounce use of violence